 Divorce is a tough time for the whole family, parents and children – of all ages.
 It’s a crisis like they’ve never faced before, challenging their very identity as parents, children, family and each of their places/roles/futures in and as a family.
 But I also know, empowered to do so, parents will do their best to meet these challenges in consideration of the best interests of their children.

 For these and many other reasons, I always assure parents I am confident, with the best advice and counsel available, they will make the best decisions … Read More

-By Diana L. Martinez, Family Lawyer and Mediator, West Coast Law & Mediation, APC – Collaborative Divorce Solutions of Orange County
+By Diana L. Martinez, Family Lawyer and Mediator, Law and Mediation Office of Diana L. Martinez – Collaborative Divorce Solutions of Orange County

 Ask a family member or friend who lives in California what happens to assets and debts in a divorce, and they’ll probably tell you that everything is split equally.
 Ask a lawyer practicing family law in California the same question, and they’ll probably tell you “community property”, that is, anything acquired during marriage that isn’t “separate property”, gets split equally between the spouses.
 Under California law, “separate property” is any asset or debt you acquired before you married, after your “date of separation” or at any time by gift or inheritance.

 This equal split of community assets and debts is one of the most misunderstood concepts in a divorce in California.
-I am frequently asked why divorces are so expensive when “the law says everything is split 50/50”.
-While … Read More
+I am frequently asked why divorces are so expensive when “the law says everything is … Read More

 By Jann Glasser, Marriage and Family Therapist (MFT), Licensed Clinical Social Worker (LCSW), Coach/Psychotherapist, and Collaborative Coach – Collaborative Divorce Solutions of Orange County